HannachiHassen/JiraIntergrateWithSelenium/README.md

  6. Look for the field Key.
 This is the short project Key
  7. Just copy and use it as a project key

-#### Step 3: Create Listener to notify test failures
+#### Step 4: Create Listener to notify test failures

 Create a listener so that each time a test fails, it should automatically create the Jira issue method.
 This listener keeps track of test failures and executes specified code.

-#### Step 4: Create basic tests using Selenium and Java

-Let’s create some basic tests.
-This example creates There basic tests.

 #### Step 5: Configure the testng.xml file

 Once we have all the required set up, we need to have a testng.xml file configured to run our tests.
-Our sample xml file looks like below.
-(You can use your existing testng.xml file to run your tests).

 #### Step 6: Execute your tests